HigherOrderCO/Kind/examples/compilation/README.md

 - For example, `Nat.add` becomes `+`, `Nat.mul` becomes `*`, etc.

-3. If it is a self-encoded JavaScript, convert to a JavaScript object.
+3. If it is a self-encoded datatype, convert to a JavaScript object.

 - For example, a `List` becomes `{_:"List.cons", head: _, tail: _}`.